A Sun: Plot

-In 2013 Taipei, troubled teenager Chen Jian-ho and his friend, Radish, approach a young man named Oden at a restaurant; unbeknownst to Ho, Radish cuts off Oden's hand with a machete.
+In 2013 Taipei, troubled teenager Chen Jian-ho and his friend, Radish, approach a young man named Oden at a restaurant; to Ho's surprise, Radish cuts off Oden's hand with a machete.
 Ho is sentenced to juvenile detention, and Radish receives a harsher sentence.
-Ho's father, Wen, disowns him, however his wife Qin still visits their son in prison.
+Ho's father, Wen, disowns him; however, his wife Qin still visits their son in prison.
 Wen focuses on Ho's shy older brother, Hao, who is attending a cram school in preparation for medical school.
 Wen is pestered for money at his job as a driving instructor by Oden's father; he refuses to pay, claiming no legal responsibility because his son did not injure Oden.

 Fifteen-year-old Wang Ming-yu and her guardian, Yin, meet Qin; she is pregnant with Ho's child.
 Although Qin supports Yu throughout the pregnancy, Ho is not informed of it.
 Hao tells him, and Ho rages against the longtime secrecy.
 When Hao commits suicide by jumping from the apartment balcony, Hao's romantic interest Guo Xiao-zhen tells Qin that Hao felt overwhelmed by the constant attention and scrutiny on him, and had nowhere to be alone.
 Ho and Yu marry; Wen continues to ignore him when he is released a year and a half later, and Ho works at a car wash to support his family.
 Wen, tormented by visions of his dead son, goes out one night to buy cigarettes.
 He sees Ho at a convenience store at which his son had taken a night shift; they speak briefly about Hao, and seem to reconcile.